Busia County: Legislature

 Busia county assembly comprises 35 elected MCA and nominated MCA the assembly is chaired by county assembly speaker.
 Bernard Wamalwa served as the first county assembly speaker until 2022 where he was succeeded by Fredrick Wafula Odilo.

 Judiciary

 The judiciary of Busia is exercised by Kenyan judiciary.
 There is Busia law court located in the town of Busia.

 Health

 Busia County has a total of 81 health facilities, out of this 1 county referral hospital, 6 sub-county hospitals, 12 health centres, 49 dispensaries, 10 Medical Clinics, 6 Nursing Homes and 1 in the other categories.

 Common diseases in the county include Malaria, Respiratory Diseases, and diarrhoea.

 Education

 Busia county has a total of 735 pre-primary schools, 551 primary schools, 152 secondary schools.
 As at 2014 the county had an enrolment 255,008 students in primary schools and 41,332 students in secondary schools.

 Alupe University College is the only public university in Busia County.

+Economy

+The county is part of the Lake Region Economic Bloc (LREB) established in 2018 to foster regional economic, industrial, social, and technological collaboration.